How to Start Composting at Home: 7 Easy Steps for Beginners (No Backyard Needed)

 Step 1: Choose a Composting Method That Fits Your Space

+This is where a lot of people overthink things.
 If you live in a small apartment or shared home, your best choice is usually the one that requires the least friction.

-That might be a small indoor bin, a worm bin, or a bokashi system.
+A simple rule helps here: your method should match your space, your comfort level, and your schedule.
 If you want the easiest possible start, choose the option you are most likely to maintain, not the one that sounds most advanced.

 Step 2: Set Up a Simple Compost Container